Historic Post Offices That Existed in the Bethel/Cruso Area

 Dates of Operation: During the Civil War (precise dates of operation unknown).

 During Colonel Joseph Cathey's lifetime (1803-18874), he and others operated the Forks of Pigeon Post Office at the Forks of Pigeon Mercantile near today's Pigeon Valley Rest Home at Silver Bluff Village.
-According to the Forks of Pigeon List of post offices in the U.S. Postal Museum records, the post office operated as a CSA (Confederate States of America) post office during the Civil War, though official dates are missing after July 4, 1861 – January 7, 1867.
+According to the list of post offices in the U.S. Postal Museum records, the post office operated as a CSA (Confederate States of America) post office during the Civil War, though official dates are missing after July 4, 1861 – January 7, 1867.
 G.M.
 Moore was included as postmaster sometime between 1861 and April 30, 1865, when the CSA post office ceased operation.
 Not until 1867 is a new postmistress appointed.
 With no dates of appointment of postmasters after July 4,1861 – 1867, the oral history included in the Frances Blaylock Denton book appears possible that, at least for a time during the Civil War, the postal process may have been moved to operate out of the nearby Blaylock House.
 James A. Blaylock, owner of the Blaylock House was the son-in-law of Colonel Cathey, owner of Forks of Pigeon.
 Joseph Cathey is listed on July 4, 1861, as postmaster, but he lost two sons and a daughter during the Civil War and a son immediately after the war, so his postal duties may have taken a back seat to grieving his losses.
 On January 9, 1867, Ermita L. Deaver resumed postal duties at Forks of Pigeon, so any postal duties that may have been processed at the Blaylock House certainly would have ceased by this date.
 James A. Blaylock is listed at the postmaster at the Forks of Pigeon Post Office from August 6, 1883 – November 30, 1901, when the Forks of Pigeon Post Office discontinued, and postal services moved to Canton.

 Postmasters/Postmistresses with dates of appointment: